OmkarUdage/Weather-forecast-python/README.md

 ## 📸 Output

-Enter the name of the city: Mumbai <br>
+Enter the name of the city: Mumbai

 ✅ Current Weather in Mumbai, India:
 🌡️ Temperature: 30.0°C